yennanliu/CS_basics/doc/faq/faq_JVM.md

 			- if there is parent class which is not init yet -> init this parent class first
 			- init "init code" in class in order
 - Important methods
-	- loadClass() : load target c;ass, will check if current ClassLoader or its parent already have it.
+	- loadClass() : load target class, will check if current ClassLoader or its parent already have it.
 If not, will call findClass()
 	- findClass() : can load user-defined class
 	- defineClass() : when findClass() get class, defineClass() will transfrom such class to .class instance
 - Pics